Sanguinaria canadensis (Bloodroot)

 Leaves are basal and lobed in 3 to 9 parts, generally round in outline, up to 5 inches long and wide with a deep indent at the base.
 The leaf edges are scalloped or have large rounded teeth.
 A leaf initially wraps around the flower stalk but opens up and reaches full size when the flower wilts, its stem elongating several inches.
 Leaf and flower stems both are round and smooth with a reddish tint.

-Photos taken at Nerstrand Big Woods State Park, Nerstrand, MN and Wild River State Park, Center City, MN April-June 2008
+Photos by K. Chayka taken at Nerstrand Big Woods State Park, Rice County, and Wild River State Park, Chisago County.
+Other photos courtesy Peter M. Dziuk.

 Have you seen this plant in Minnesota, or have any other comments about it?